-In addition, when running your own SMSF you are required to form and regularly review an investment strategy which considers the risk, diversification, liquidity, solvency and insurance requirements of the fund.
+When running your own SMSF you’re required to formulate and regularly review an investment strategy which considers the risk, diversification, liquidity, solvency and insurance requirements of the fund.

-Being a trustee of an SMSF means that you are running your own superannuation fund and as such, you have an obligation to comply with the super rules.
-Where you fail to comply, the Australian Tax Office (ATO) can levy a range of penalties which vary depending on the severity of the breach and can include compulsory education and/ or fines.
+Being a trustee of an SMSF means that you’re running your own superannuation fund, so you have an obligation to comply with the super rules.
+If you fail to comply, the Australian Tax Office (ATO) can levy a range of penalties which vary depending on the severity of the breach and can include compulsory education and/or fines.
 The penalties can be quite harsh for serious misconduct.

 Unlike members of conventional funds, members of SMSFs will not be eligible for compensation under superannuation laws if the SMSF suffers loss as a result of theft or fraud in the underlying investment assets.

-SMSF members do not have access to certain dispute resolution mechanisms, such as External Dispute Resolution (EDR) Schemes for their SMSF benefits.
-Disagreements can be resolved through alternative dispute resolution techniques or in court which can be at the members' own expense.
+SMSF members don’t have access to certain dispute resolution mechanisms, such as External Dispute Resolution (EDR) Schemes for their SMSF benefits.
+Disagreements can be resolved through alternative dispute resolution techniques or in court which would be at the members' own expense.

 Life and disability insurance can be more expensive and harder to obtain for SMSFs than for larger superannuation funds which can often also offer default levels of cover without a medical assessment.
 When establishing an SMSF you may want to consider whether to keep the account in your large super fund open with a sufficient balance to maintain your insurance.

 There are a number of trigger events that may lead to needing to exit an SMSF in the future - these include:

 lack of interest

 relationship breakdown between fund members